DimaOanaTeodora/Mario-Game/README.md

-# Mario Game with Java
+# Mario Game with Java :space_invader:
 ## 50% loading..
-Just a simulation of the main character's movement around the world
+Just a simulation of the main character's movement around the world :eyes: